 About CM Market Data Feed

 The CM Market Data Feed provides access to historical and real-time data from the world’s leading spot and derivatives crypto exchanges.
 Our coverage universe currently consists of over 3,240 assets, 40 exchanges, 25,341 spot markets, 11,521 futures markets, 76,786 options markets, 4492 pairs, 5,497 exchange assets, and one institution.
 We offer a wide range of harmonized datasets such as trades, candles, order book snapshots, futures-specific data types, options-specific data types, market data metrics, and more.
-More detailed and up-to-date information can be found at the Coin Metrics Knowledge Base.
+More detailed and up-to-date information can be found at the Coin Metrics Data Encyclopedia.